Aidar5/nattoeng/docs/source/exercises/17_exercises.rst

     C-3PO,c3po@gmail.com,16/12/2019 17:24

 It is convenient to use datetime objects from *datetime* module to compare dates.
-To simplify work with dates, convert_str_to_datetime() function was created - it converts a line with a date in format 11/10/2019 14:05 into an datetime object.
+To simplify work with dates, convert_str_to_datetime() function was created - it converts a string with a date in format 11/10/2019 14:05 into an datetime object.
 The resulting datetime objects can be compared.
 The second convert_datetime_to_str() function does the reverse operation - converts datetime object into a string.

 Functions convert_str_to_datetime() and convert_datetime_to_str() are not necessary to use.